 null

-Cheese Draining Explained (Bags, Mats, Methods) - Everything You Need To Know
+Cheese Draining Explained (Bags, Mats, Methods) - All You Need To Know

-Cheese Draining Explained (Bags, Mats, Methods) - Everything You Need To Know
+Cheese Draining Explained (Bags, Mats, Methods) - All You Need To Know

 Draining cheese is a simple, yet essential part of the cheesemaking process because it separates the cheese curds from the whey and allows for fermentation to take place.
 Due to the many types of cheese draining methods available, it may be challenging to find which one works best for your cheesemaking needs.